 With a TikTok following of over 20,000 people, James has found a large audience and a great way to share jokes during the pandemic.
 With the tag line, “such nice skin…” their website is a great spot for a number of acting and stand-up videos, and for insights into what is meant by “gender non-binary.”

-On the later part of the show, James is joined by David—a counsellor, stand-up comic, author and founder of Stand Up For Mental Health, a program that teaches stand-up comedy to people living with mental health issues.
+On the later part of the show, host James Watson is joined by David—a counsellor, stand-up comic, author and founder of Stand Up For Mental Health, a program that teaches stand-up comedy to people living with mental health issues.
 David himself has depression, and is featured in the award-winning documentary Cracking Up.

 David talks to James about how he has run the Stand Up For Mental Health program in over 50 cities throughout Canada, the United States and Australia.
 David runs classes online and turns real-life events and experiences into stand-up comedy.
 The online work is then followed by a live show.
 David points out that it is a great way to ease internalized stigma around mental health issues, adding that, “the ability to make people laugh is a huge confidence builder.”